heche-psb/wgd/README.md

 -ha, --hoalpha, the opacity of homolog dots, default 0 -srt, --showrealtick, flag option, whether to show the real tick in genes or bases, if the flag was set, the real tick would be showed
--tls, --ticklabelsize, the label size of tick, default 5
+-tls, --ticklabelsize, the label size of tick, default 5 -gr, --gistrb, flag option, whether to use gist_rainbow as color map of dotplot -n, --nthreads, the number of threads to use, default 4
 ```

 The program `wgd viz` can realize the visualization of *K*<sub>S</sub> age distribution and synteny.